sumana91/UserAuthentication/README.md

 ## UserAuthentication
-Application that provides the user to Register and Login with the help of referral code, using Nodejs.
+Application that provides the user to Register and Login with the help of the referral code, using Nodejs.
 JWT authentication is used to manage the user authentication.

 ### Usecases supported: